 Final Promises

 During His time here on earth, the Lord Jesus spoke frequently about “the Kingdom.”
 Of course, the Jews were looking forward to the Kingdom that was prophesied so much in the Old Testament.
-The Old Testament prophets foretold a time when Israel will be the penultimate nation in the world.
+The Old Testament prophets foretold a time when Israel will be the most important, the dominant nation of the world.
 Having been under the heel of Babylon, Persia, Greece and then Rome, the Jews were ready for a change.
 But the Kingdom Jesus spoke of was different from the Kingdom described by the prophets.
 He was describing a spiritual Kingdom.

 There are tenets of Christianity that we take for granted today as having been known.
 However, the Lord Jesus never spoke of them while teaching the scribes and Pharisees and the general Jewish public.
 Jesus never spoke of these doctrines until the time of the Last Supper.
 (John chapters 13 through 17.)
 More specifically, He did not mention them until Judas the betrayer left the room.
 (John 13:30-31)